OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

 **Situation 4**
    A developer writes a quantitative test of the type:
-   "the model simulation should yield a volume of xx.xxx km3 ice": the test passes locally but fails on Travis.
-Indeed, the glacier topography is slightly different on Travis because of difference in the installed GDAL version, yielding non-negligible differences in model results.
+   "the model simulation should yield a volume of xx.xxx km3 ice": the test passes locally but fails on github.
+Indeed, the glacier topography is slightly different on github because of difference in the installed GDAL version, yielding non-negligible differences in model results.

 **Situation 5**